commercialhaskell/stack/doc/pantry.md

 ### Local or remote archives

-You can use filepaths referring to local archive files or HTTP or HTTPS URLs refering to remote archive files, either tarballs or ZIP files.
+You can use filepaths referring to local archive files or HTTP or HTTPS URLs referring to remote archive files, either tarballs or ZIP files.

 !!! note